 This is part of Google’s push for universal encryption.
 The change towards more secure (or encrypted) websites has been ongoing for quite a while, and Google has been one of the leaders in driving this development forward with the pressure on websites to add SSL.
 Furthermore, Google won’t stop at just warning Chrome users about insecure forms, either – Google plans to roll out a warning for all HTTP websites very soon (and other browsers are following suit!).

-Your users need to trust you; make it easy for them.
+Your users need to trust you, make it easy for them.

-An SSL certificate will secure your website, which will improve your brand’s credibility and increase trust with current and future customers.
+An SSL certificate is necessary because it will secure your website, which will improve your brand’s credibility and increase trust with current and future customers.
 Nothing kills conversion faster than users not trusting a site.
 And with Google placing a “Not Secure” notification in your address bar or add a warning when a customer attempts to type in one of your website’s fields, you will lose even more potential business.
 When Google tells a user that he or she is not safe on a website, the vast majority of people will quickly click away.
 Customers are more likely to trust and complete purchases from sites that use HTTPS.